AbstractSDK/abstract/framework/docs/src/5_platform/account_factory.md

 # Account Factory

-The Account Factory is a contract that allows you to create and manage Abstract Accounts.
+The Account Factory is a contract that allows you to create and manage Abstract Accounts, which can be interacted with via the contract or the [Account Console](account_console.md).

 To recap from [that chapter](../3_framework/4_architecture.md), an Abstract Account is composed of a Manager and a Proxy contract.
 Those contracts will be created for you by the Account Factory using the latest versions of these contracts, which are store on the [Version Control](version_control.md) contract.

 ## Flow Diagram